Romney’s racial justice march spotlights faith groups’ role

 A church spokesman referred a request for comment on Romney’s participation in the march to the senator’s office.

-Associated Press writer Darlene Superville contributed from Washington.
+Associated Press writers Andrew Taylor and Darlene Superville contributed from Washington.

 Associated Press religion coverage receives support from the Lilly Endowment through the Religion News Foundation.
 The AP is solely responsible for this content.